Skip to content

 If your child consistently struggles with nap or bedtime routines despite your best efforts, consider seeking advice from a pediatrician or a child sleep specialist.
 They can provide tailored recommendations to address any underlying issues affecting your child’s sleep patterns.

-See also How To Help Teething Baby Sleep
+See also How To Prepare Toddler For New Baby

 By establishing consistent nap and bedtime routines for your 20-month-old, you can cultivate healthy sleep habits that benefit both your child and the entire family.
 Patience, consistency, and a nurturing approach are key elements in creating an effective sleep routine that supports your child’s overall well-being.